ChristofBecu/pdftrim/README.md

 # PDF Trimmer

-A Python utility for trimming PDF documents based on text search patterns.
-Removes pages after a specified search string and automatically detects and removes blank pages.
+A Python utility for trimming and editing PDF documents via a text search cutoff or explicit page deletion (ranges, before/after), with batch processing and automatic blank-page removal.

 ## Features